 An omphalomesenteric duct cyst is a type of true umbilical cord cyst.

 The omphalomesenteric duct serves as a communication between the midgut and yolk sac In early embryonic life and usually obliterates between the 9-18th week of gestation.
 The omphalomesenteric duct cyst is an embryologic remnant of the yolk stalk.
-If the yolk stalk does not obliterate completely, various portions may persist giving rise to many entities uncluding an omphalomesenteric duct cyst.
+If the yolk stalk does not obliterate completely, various portions may persist giving rise to many entities including an omphalomesenteric duct cyst.

 The cysts are lined by a columnar mucin-secreting epithelium.
-Eventually these cysts may contain gastric, colonic, pancreatic and/or small intestinal epithelium.
+Eventually, these cysts may contain gastric, colonic, pancreatic and/or small intestinal epithelium.